Modern Slavery Statement 2021

 Our aim is to improve our KPI scores mentioned above.
 We also plan to include the following KPI’s:

-- % of tier 1 suppliers of raw material SMETA audited.
+• % of eligible tier 1 suppliers of raw material SMETA audited.
+(This KPI is likely to be placed on hold until the above KPI percentage nears 100%).

 Approval for this Statement